Italian cuisine: Meal structure

 Traditional meals in Italy typically contained four or five courses.
 Especially on weekends, meals are often seen as a time to spend with family and friends rather than simply for sustenance; thus, meals tend to be longer than in other cultures.
+According to a dataset of OECD countries, Italians ranked third highest among countries surveyed on time spent eating and drinking, averaging 114 minutes per day.
 During holidays such as Christmas and New Year's Eve, feasts can last for hours.